zenml-io/zenml/examples/annotation_label_studio/README.md

 Once the pipeline has run, you can go to [http://localhost:8093/](http://localhost:8093/) and view the project.
-You can do some labelling there and any annotations you make will be imported and used the next time you run the pipeline.
+You can do some labeling there and any annotations you make will be imported and used the next time you run the pipeline.